ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0002_Employee_Qualification_and_Training.md

  * New employee orientation includes overviews of the following topics:

-   * MDN development process and quality system overview as per [PDP_Product Development_Process](https://github.com/ehwest/mdn_qms/tree/master/PDP_Product_Development_Process)
+   * MDN development process and quality system overview.
    * MDN control of documents as described in chapter 1 "Control of Quality Records".

  * Understanding and enforcement of HIPAA and other security practices at MDN.